E-commerce

 What is the difference between an insight and a metric?

-A metric is a number; an insight is an interpretation that guides action.
+A metric is a number; an insight is an interpretation that guides an action.
 “3% conversion” is a metric; “mobile conversion is twice as low as desktop on the same campaign” is a testable insight.

 Should I send everything to GA4?

-Are pixels enough for GDPR compliance?
+Are pixels enough for GDPR?

 How can I avoid metric overload?

-Where can I dive deeper into implementation?
+Where can I learn more about implementation?

 Do pixel insights replace customer surveys?

-Should data be centralized in a data warehouse?
+Should we centralize in a data warehouse?

 Go further